wilsonmar/k-rail/README.md

   Ingress bad-ingress had violation: Requires Unique Ingress Host: Ingress Host should not point to multiple namespaces
   ```

-By leveraging the first three features you can quickly and easily roll out enforcement to deployments without breaking them and monitor violations with confidence.
-The interactive feedback informs and educates engineers during future policy violations.
+By leveraging the first three features you can quickly and easily roll out enforcement to deployments without breaking them while monitoring violations with confidence.
+Its interactive feedback informs and educates engineers during future policy violations.

 Cruise was able to utilize this software to apply enforcement to more than a dozen clusters with thousands of existing diverse workloads in all environments in about a week without breaking existing deployments.
 Now you can too.